 The History of West Lodge Park

-The Beale family have owned and actively run the hotel through three generations from 1945, and West Lodge Park has the highest AA quality rating of any four star hotel in the North London area.
+The Beale family have owned and actively run the hotel through four generations from 1945, and West Lodge Park has the highest AA quality rating of any four star hotel in the North London area.
 Over the past 70 years, we have hosted many weddings, events, conferences to name a few.
 Please see below snap shot of our history.
 You can read about the hotel in more detail in our History Book.

 The Enfield Chase